 The QHS Online Academy is an online program that allows students to complete high school graduation requirements mostly online.
 Edgenuity, a third-party software program, and Schoology will be the primary methods for students to take classes in the QHS Online Academy.
-Students will be required to attend the Open Learning Center in the QHS Library to take tests and assessments.
-Students will be eligible for extra-curriculars and all QHS events.
+Students will be required to attend to take tests and assessments.
+Students will be eligible for extracurriculars and all QHS events.
 Enrollment in the QHS Online Academy is not guaranteed, and it will be a QHS decision as to whether the QHS Online Academy is the right fit for the student.
 Student and parent feedback, teacher feedback, grades, credits, attendance, referrals, and individual student strengths and needs will all be considered in the decision-making process.